 - Business Angels

 Business Angels have a vast experience in the industry they operate in.
-Private investors may invest in a company for a capital gain.
+Private investors may invest in a company for capital gain.
 The investment is for a place on board or an equity stake.

 - Venture Capital